Major Feature #50800

-#5 Updated by Stefan Rotsch about 3 years ago
+#5 Updated by Stefan Rotsch over 5 years ago

 we also stumbled upon this issue and I've written a short patch to update the container ID when translating an element inside an already translated container.
 As I didn't check forge before spending some time with that issue (shame on me ;)) I'll push it to Gerrit... feel free to abandon it if you already have a (better) solution in place.

-#8 Updated by Stephan Schuler about 3 years ago
+#8 Updated by Stephan Schuler over 5 years ago

 Are you sure about that?

 The current implementation of \GridElementsTeam\Gridelements\DataHandler\AbstractDataHandler::checkAndUpdateTranslatedChildren only takes care of "$command === 'copy'".

 The explained use case isn't "copy" but "localize", so it isn't covered by that method, imho.